Rebounding from pandemic decline, Singapore population rises to record 5.92 million

 - The compound average growth rate over five years, from 2018 to 2023, is 1 per cent

-SINGAPORE: Singapore’s total population hit a record 5.92 million as of June this year, a 5 per cent increase from a year ago.
+SINGAPORE: Singapore’s total population hit a record 5.92 million, a 5 per cent increase from a year ago.

 The population rebounded from declines during the COVID-19 pandemic, and has since exceeded the 2019 population of 5.7 million.